 Foreign Operations - We own and operate manufacturing operations in Mexico.
 As discussed below under "Investment in Joint Ventures and Majority Owned Subsidiaries" included in Notes to Financial Statements under Item 8 in this Form 10-K, we also have joint venture and majority owned investments in Mexico, Brazil, China and India.
 As these operations continue to expand, their success will depend, in part, on our and our partners' ability to anticipate and effectively manage certain risks inherent in international operations, including: enforcing agreements and collecting receivables through certain foreign legal systems, payment cycles of foreign customers, compliance with foreign tax laws, general economic and political conditions in these countries and compliance with foreign laws and regulations.
 The success of these joint venture operations may be impacted by our partners' ability to influence business decisions and therefore the operating results of the joint ventures could be adversely impacted.
 These influences, as well as conflicts or disagreements with our joint venture partners, could negatively impact the operations and financial results of our joint venture investments, which could have an adverse impact on our financial results.
 In addition, failure of our partners to be able to continue to fund their portion of the joint venture operations could have a material adverse effect on the financial condition and financial results of our joint venture investments, which could have a material adverse effect on our financial results.
-The joint venture investments in China generated losses in 2012 and 2013 due to relocation costs associated with moves to a new facility and start-up costs associated with news to a new facility and start-up costs associated with news to a new facility and start-up costs associated with news to a new facility and start-up costs have been financed internally and externally by VAST China.
-Additionally, our VAST LLC joint ventures in Brazil and India continue to report losses due
+The joint venture investments in China generated losses in 2012 and 2013 due to relocation costs associated with moves to a new facility and start-up costs associated with a new product line.
+These relocation costs and start-up costs have been financed internally and externally by VAST China.
+Additionally, our VAST LLC joint ventures in Brazil and India continue to report losses due to the weak automotive build in those regions.
+The impact of any future planned capital expenditures or future expansion by VAST LLC in China, Brazil and India, may result in the need for additional future capital contributions to fund the operations of these joint venture investments.